 What Is Considered Other Structures on Homeowners Insurance?

-You know the importance of having homeowners insurance in order to protect your home from the unexpected — but it’s also important to understand what’s included in your policy, so you can make sure you’re properly covered.
-When choosing your coverage, a term you may run into is other structures.
-What does other structures mean and how does it protect your home?
+You know the importance of having homeowners insurance in order to protect your home from the unexpected — and it’s also important to understand what’s included in your policy, so you can make sure you’re properly covered.
+When choosing your coverage, a couple terms you may run into are Other Structures or Coverage B. What does Other Structures mean and how does it protect your home?
 Let’s take a look.

-When an insurance company refers to other structures on a homeowners policy, they’re talking about detached buildings or structures on your property.
-Other structures commonly includes things like detached garages, gazebos, sheds, swimming pools and fences.
+When an insurance company refers to Other Structures or Coverage B on a homeowners insurance policy, they’re talking about detached buildings on your property.
+Other structures could include things like:

-Keep in mind that the other structures on your property are covered for the same types of perils that your home is covered for, such as damages from things like vandalism, fire and falling objects.
+Keep in mind that the other structures on your property are covered for the same types of events that your home is covered for, such as damages from vandalism, fire and falling objects.
 For example, if a tree falls on your shed, other structures coverage helps cover repairs.
-Your policy will include everything you need to know about what perils are and are not covered, so make sure to take a look through that to understand how you’re covered.
+Your policy will include everything you need to know about what’s covered or not covered, so make sure to take a look to help you understand how you’re covered.
+Then connect with an agent — with their knowledge and experience, they can explain each section so you gain more confidence in your coverage.

 Are Other Structures Included in My Homeowners Insurance?